Amazon is discounting its already affordable Fire HD lineup, including our pick for best budget tablet

 - Amazon Fire HD 8 Plus ($79.99, originally 109.99; amazon.com)

-And if you had your eye on a different Fire HD tablet, you’re in luck: Amazon is discounting the entire Fire HD tablet lineup, with savings up to $50.
+And if you had your eye on a different Fire HD tablet, you’re in luck: Amazon is discounting the entire Fire HD tablet lineup, with savings of up to $50.
 Here are all of the tablets included in the promotion:

 - Amazon Fire HD 8 ($59.99, originally $89.99; amazon.com)